Reppie-io/reppie-lab/README.md

-## reppie-labs
+## reppie-lab

-Welcome to the **reppie-labs** repository!
+Welcome to the **reppie-lab** repository!

 This repository showcases practical examples of how Generative AI is being used to solve problems and drive innovation across various industries.
 You will find clear demonstrations of real-world Generative AI applications that you can learn from and build upon.

 ### Repository organization

-**reppie-labs** is structured around specific use cases.
+**reppie-lab** is structured around specific use cases.
 Each use case folder includes relevant industry examples, making it easy to grasp the code's practical applications.

 The repository organization:

 ```
-reppie-labs/
+reppie-lab/
 │
 |── libs/ # common libs shared between applications.
 |